1 teen dead, 1 hospitalized after overnight shooting in Jackson

 JACKSON, Miss.
 (WJTV) – Jackson police are investigating a shooting that left one teen dead and another teen hospitalized.

-JPD Officer Sam Brown said a 19-year-old male and 15-year-old was shot multiple times around 1:00 a.m. in the 3000 block of Marwood Drive by an unknown suspect.
+Officer Sam Brown said a 19-year-old male and 15-year-old were shot multiple times around 1:00 a.m. in the 3000 block of Marwood Drive by an unknown suspect.
 Both were transported to Merit Health.